-Though she may be dead, General Hospital’s Helena Cassadine is no doubt keeping a watchful eye over her beloved Nikolas as he tries to stay a step ahead of his mobster uncle.
-And her portrayer, Constance Towers, also has a reason to be festive.
+General Hospital’s Helena Cassadine is no doubt keeping a watchful eye over her beloved Nikolas, even in death, as he tries to stay a step ahead of his duplicitous uncle.
+And her portrayer, the always lovely Constance Towers, has a reason to be festive.

 Happy Birthday, Constance Towers